 Mares are seasonal breeders.
 In the Northern hemisphere foals are born in Spring and in the Southern hemisphere foals are born in the Autumn.
 Ovulation activity is affected by day length, so most mares stop ovulating in the winter months with the shortening day length

 The mare’s oestrus cycle is on average 21 days long but can vary between 18 and 24 days in individuals.
 Oestrus lasts between 3 and 9 days (average 5 days) and ovulation takes place 24-48hours before the end of oestrus.
-The signs of oestrus in the mare are changes in the behaviour, frequent urination, raising of the tail and displaying the clitoris.
-Some mares show very obvious behavioural changes associated with oestrus (being in season) and other show very few signs especially if they have no stallion or gelding contact.
+Signs of oestrus in a mare will be a change in their behaviour, frequent urination, raising of the tail and displaying the clitoris.
+Some mares show very obvious behavioural changes associated with oestrus (being in season) while others show very few signs especially if they have no stallion or gelding contact.